The Last Guardian: Technical development

 Development was hampered by Ueda's departure from Sony in December 2011.
-With Sony's decision to delay the release of the game early that year, Ueda and other Sony and Team Ico employees opted to leave Sony.
+With Sony's decision to delay the release early that year, Ueda and other Sony and Team Ico employees opted to leave Sony.
 Ueda stated in 2013 interview that his departure from Sony was due to feeling "a sense of crisis within myself about a lot of things" on news of the delay.
 Some of those that departed Sony went on to other projects.
 For example, executive producer Yoshifusa Hayama joined Bossa Studios to work on social/mobile games, while two Team Ico artists joined an indie startup studio Friends & Foes to develop their first game, Vane, which has been compared visually to The Last Guardian.
 Ueda and other former Team Ico members, including Jinji Horagai, the lead programmer from Ico and Shadow of the Colossus, created a new studio, GenDesign.
 In founding the studio, they were faced with a choice, according to Ueda: "Do we try to create something new, or do we keep going, providing support on The Last Guardian?"
 GenDesign opted to commit themselves to helping Sony complete The Last Guardian through contract and working alongside Sony's internal studio, Japan Studio.
-Under this arrangement, GenDesign developed the creative content for the game, such as character design and animation and level design, which was then put into place via Japan Studio, with Ueda maintaining oversight on the completed project.
+Under this arrangement, GenDesign developed the creative content, such as character design and animation and level design, which was then put into place via Japan Studio, with Ueda maintaining oversight on the completed project.

 Ueda stated that the final game, as of June 2016, still represents the initial vision he had for The Last Guardian at its onset.
 The transition from the PlayStation 3 to 4 only improved how the game looked, but did not change how it played.
-Ueda stressed it was important during the extended development cycle to keep the question "what kind of game do I want to play?" at the forefront, and to remember that the game needed to be targeted at players experiencing the game for the first time rather than developers that had played it through over and over.
-Digital Foundry, in comparing the game from its initial Target Render from 2008, the 2009 trailer, the 2015 trailer, and the final game, found very few changes in the game's structure and nature, while observing several improvements and changes made to the rendering systems.
+Ueda stressed it was important during the extended development cycle to keep the question "what kind of game do I want to play?" at the forefront, and to remember that the game needed to be targeted at players experiencing it for the first time rather than developers that had played it through over and over.
+Digital Foundry, comparing the game from its initial Target Render from 2008, the 2009 trailer, the 2015 trailer, and the final game, found very few changes in the structure and nature, while observing several improvements and changes made to the rendering systems.